 Compared to many countries Cyprus has flexible property buying procedures.
 People of Cypriot origin and EU citizens are allowed to purchase however much property they choose.
 A non-EU citizen is entitled to FREEHOLD ownership of a villa, apartment, or a piece of land of up to 4,014 m2.

 International business units may also acquire premises for their activities or for residence of their foreign employees.

 Paying for property

 It is a requirement to pay for your property in Euro.
-Personal cheques, bank drafts and telex transfers are acceptable.
+Personal cheques, bank drafts and telex transfers might be acceptable.

 Leptos Estates can deal with all your money transfers ensuring that the necessary certificates relating to the property purchase are obtained from the Central Bank of Cyprus.

 Having signed a contract of sale for your property, it will be necessary to make an application to the Council of Ministers to grant its approval for a non-Cypriot to acquire immovable property.

 Leptos Estates will assist in the processing and monitoring of your application at no extra cost.

 In case of selling property, foreigners are allowed to repatriate the funds immediately to the value of the purchase price (including any amounts spent on improvements and/or additions to the property).

 Profits can also be repatriated.